torchbox/wagtail-news-template/README.md

     cd myproject
     ```

-5. **Install Project Dependencies**: Install the project's dependencies into a virtual environment.
+5. **Install Wagtail**: Install the Wagtail CMS package using pip.

     ```bash
-    python -m venv venv

-    source venv/bin/activate  # For Linux / macOS
-    venv/bin/Activate.ps1  # For Windows
+    pip install wagtail
+    ```

+6. **Initialize Project**: Use the `wagtail start` command to create a new project based on the Wagtail Starter Kit template.

+    ```bash
+    wagtail start --template=https://github.com/torchbox/wagtail-news-template/archive/refs/heads/main.zip myproject .
+    ```

+7. **Install Project Dependencies**: Install the project's dependencies into a virtual environment.

+    ```bash
     pip install -r requirements.txt
     ```

 All commands from now on should be run from inside the virtual environment.

-6. **Load Dummy Data**: Optionally load in some dummy data, to populate the site with some content.
+8. **Load Dummy Data**: Load in some dummy data to populate the site with some content.

     ```bash
     make load-data
     ```

-7. **Start the Server**: Start the Django development server.
+9. **Start the Server**: Start the Django development server.

     ```bash
     make start
     ```

-8. **Access the Site and Admin**: Once the server is running, you can view the site at `localhost:8000` and access the Wagtail admin interface at `localhost:8000/admin`.
+10. **Access the Site and Admin**: Once the server is running, you can view the site at `localhost:8000` and access the Wagtail admin interface at `localhost:8000/admin`.
 Log in with the default credentials provided by :

     - Username: admin
     - Password: password